Joe Ghartey: Deputy Speakership

-After the 2012 general elections, Hon.
-Ghartey was nominated by the NPP minority in parliament to the position of Second Deputy Speaker of Parliament in the 6th Parliament of the 4th Republic.
-The position of the 2nd Deputy Speaker of Parliament by precedent goes to a minority Party in Parliament.
+After the 2012 general elections, Ghartey was nominated by the NPP minority to the position of Second Deputy Speaker of Parliament.
+The position of the 2nd Deputy Speaker of Parliament by precedent goes to a minority party.
 However, following the NPP's challenge of the validity of the election of John Dramani Mahama as president of Ghana and their subsequent boycott of his inauguration, some members of the majority NDC were of the view that, "the NPP should not be rewarded with the position since it had decided to boycott the inauguration of John Mahama of the NDC as President in the same election it is challenging."
 The NDC, citing precedent by the NPP, who in the past had chosen to vote for Malik Alhassan Yakubu (an NPP candidate) against the NDC's Ken Dzirasah, wanted to sponsor a PNC newcomer to the position instead.
-However, Joe Ghartey was eventually unanimously elected to the position by Members of Parliament on 7 January 2013.
+However, Ghartey was eventually unanimously elected to the position by Members of Parliament on 7 January 2013.

 Since assuming office, he has championed the formulation of rules to guard against conflict of interest among Ghana's legislators.
 Until his rise to the position of 2nd Deputy Speaker of Parliament, he was the Ranking member of the Constitutional and Legal Affairs Committee, member of the Government Assurances Committee and a member of the Mines and Energy Committee.
-He currently chairs the Committee of Members Holding Offices of Profit.
-As well, he is a member of the Constitutional, Legal and Parliamentary Committee and the Standing Orders Committee.
-He was also appointed a Consultant to the Parliament of Sierra Leone and drafted a Code of Conduct for that Parliament.
+He chairs the Committee of Members Holding Offices of Profit.
+He is a member of the Constitutional, Legal and Parliamentary Committee and the Standing Orders Committee.